troysorongon/ESPN-Fantasy-Basketball-League-API-Best-Last-7-Day-Avg-Stats/README.md

 # ESPN Fantasy Basketball League API Best Last 7 Day Average Stats

-This Python3 program uses ESPN Fantasy Basketball API to show the **stats of the available players/free agents with the Best Last 7 Day Average** stats in your ESPN Fantasy Basketball League.
+This Python3 program uses ESPN Fantasy Basketball API to show the **stats of the top 50 available players/free agents with the Best Last 7 Day Average** stats in your ESPN Fantasy Basketball League.
 The information of the players and the stats are displayed in a dataframe format.

 <hr>